GDPR compliance and privacy statement

 • Data on clients themselves to enable me to fulfil my obligations to the HMRC

-• Work files which may include data on the client and their client (electronic audio files (‘tapes’) and Word or PDF files (together, ‘work files’)
+• Work files which may include data on the client and their client or subject / research participant or (electronic audio files (‘tapes’) and Word or PDF files (together, ‘work files’)

 • Email data via my WordPress website when a reader requests to receive my blog posts via email